ethanselzer/react-image-magnify/README.md

 ## Attribution

 Thanks to the following community members for opening GitHub Issues and Pull Requests.
-Your input is very much appreciated!

 @damien916
 @colepatrickturner